The definition of “clean” is free from dirt, soil, or impurities (chemical/microbial).

 In addition to cleaning, the hold time (dirty/clean) of the equipment should be included as part of the cleaning validation process.
-Dirty hold time of equipment is defined as the maximum time the equipment can be left soiled after production use and before cleaning.
+The dirty hold time of equipment is defined as the maximum time the equipment can be left soiled after production use and before cleaning.

 Cleaning Validation is a prolonged and costly process.
-There are several types of cleaning techniques which are popular in the biopharmaceutical and medical device industries:
+There are several types of cleaning techniques that are popular in the biopharmaceutical and medical device industries:

 - Manual cleaning

 - Ultrasonic bath

 Cleaning efficacy is influenced by the “TACT” parameters related to the cleaning (process/utilities/materials):